 Fees and Costs

-Interest rates and loan guaranty fees are generally based on an underlying cost of capital (comparable to U.S. Treasury notes or other U.S. Government-guaranteed issues of similar maturity) plus a risk premium of between 2.0 percent and 6.0 percent, depending on OPIC’s assessment of the commercial and political risks involved.
+Interest rates and loan guaranty fees are generally based on an underlying cost of capital (comparable to U.S. Treasury notes or other U.S. Government-guaranteed issues of similar maturity) plus a risk premium, depending on OPIC’s assessment of the commercial and political risks involved.

 In general, OPIC expects that its creditor participation will be on a senior basis, pari passu with the holders of other senior debt, and that it will share in a first lien on fixed assets and any other appropriate collateral.
 A host-government guaranty normally is not required by OPIC.
 Other structures will be considered on a case-by-case basis.

 Consistent with commercial lending practices, upfront fees range from 1 percent to 2 percent, commitment fees, maintenance fees and cancellation fees may be charged, and reimbursement is required for related out-of-pocket expenses, including fees for outside counsel and the services of experts or consultants.